1735 Vine St. Los Angeles, CA 90028 | map |

 The theatre in the 1970s: The Merv Griffin Show used the theatre for several years in the early 70s.
 It had been a CBS show and then was syndicated by Metromedia when CBS cancelled him in 1972.

 A colorful 1971 look down Vine St. toward Hollywood Blvd.
-Thanks to GS Jansen for posting it on the Facebook group Mid Century Modern.
+Thanks to GS Jansen for locating it.
 The theatre (as the Hollywood Palace) is on the right.
-It's also been on
+The 1971 date comes from a Facebook post by Gary Schneider.

 The Hollywood Palace in its Merv Griffin Show days.
 Thanks to Johns Burwell for posting the photo on the Vintage Los Angeles Facebook page.

-A c.2005 facade detail of the theatre during its blue period taken by the German photographer Martin.
+A c.2005 facade detail of the theatre taken by the German photographer Martin.
 It once appeared on You-Are-Here.com, his great, but now vanished, website.

 The beige era.
 Photo: Bill Counter - 2007